 Among the popular uses of a zucchini glut (apart from abandoning it on the steps of the church) is baking quick breads and cakes, including chocolate and zucchini cakes.

-I came up with my own version by searching the web, examining the recipes I found, selecting the ones that made the most sense, reading the bakers’ comments and variation ideas, and blended all this with a family recipe for chocolate cake.
+I came up with my own version of chocolate zucchini cake by searching the web, examining the recipes I found, selecting the ones that made the most sense, reading the bakers’ comments and variation ideas, and blended all this with a family recipe for chocolate cake.

 When I started cutting slices, I could tell immediately that the texture was just right, fluffy and moist, with a slightly crisp outer crust.